Skip to main content

 Programmable payment flows

-Accept payments from any chain and route them automatically—to a treasury, into a yield protocol, split between multiple destinations.
+Accept payments from any chain and route them automatically to a treasury, into a yield protocol, or split between multiple destinations.
 The logic executes on every deposit without manual intervention.

 Automated bridging for exchanges

-Users withdraw to a Solana address.
+Users withdraw to a destination address.
 The exchange sends to the programmable address on any EVM chain.
-Funds bridge and arrive on Solana.
+Funds bridge and arrive at the destination.
 No bridge integration, no user-facing complexity, no support tickets about stuck transactions.

 One-step cross-chain deposits